-Whether the court orders the case moved will depend on the type of case and how far the lawsuit has progressed.
+Whether the court orders the state case moved will depend on the type of case and how far the lawsuit has progressed.
 For instance, if the case involves money owed or property ownership—and the outcome will affect the amount of money that bankruptcy creditors will receive—then there's a good likelihood the court will order the lawsuit moved or refiled in bankruptcy court.

+In most respects, these adversary proceedings work like cases filed elsewhere.
+But you should be aware that there are significant procedural differences—for instance, the way you'll file and serve the initial complaint.
 If the debtor is already in bankruptcy and you want to file a civil case outside the bankruptcy court, you'll need to get court permission.

 A company that files Chapter 7 bankruptcy is shutting down and using bankruptcy as an orderly way to dispose of assets and wrap up its affairs.
 As with any Chapter 7 case, a bankruptcy trustee will administer the case by gathering the assets, liquidating them, and using the proceeds to pay creditor claims.

 The trustee will be a party to any lawsuit you file and will make all the decisions about the litigation on behalf of the bankruptcy estate.
 The debtor, its officers, and stockholders will no longer have any say in the affairs of the company, including the litigation (although the officers still have a duty to cooperate with the trustee).